hyle-team/arqma-ios-wallet/README.md

 ### XCode Building problems
 If you're having problems building with Xcode 10 or above then change to the `Legacy Build System`

-# TEMP FIX TO BUILD LOKI SHARED LIBRARIES
+# TEMP FIX TO BUILD ARQMA SHARED LIBRARIES

-Currently you will fail to build the loki shared libraries because of some errors.
+Currently you will fail to build the arqma shared libraries because of some errors.
 Here are fixes that you should apply:

 src/crypto/cn_heavy_hash.hpp:60